mikemcmullan/Alfred-GetGlue-Helper/README.md

 **Version: 1.0.1**

+*Note: you can find the single extension file on the downloads page. <https://github.com/MikeMcMullan/Alfred-GetGlue-Helper/downloads>*

 An alfred extension to quickly launch a search on GetGlue in your default web browser.
 By default the extension uses the keyword 'getglue'.
 The search syntax is as follows.

 	getglue search terms